 - Provoke a reaction.
 If you still can’t get your SME to come down to your level, you can give this tactic a try.
 Explain a concept back to them badly, and let them correct you.
 Often, this change in approach can help them focus and explain concepts more clearly.

 Your SME is passionate about their subject — maybe too passionate.
 Often, they want to include information that, while it may be important to them or the subject, doesn't support the goals of that particular training.
-Attempts to edit are met with strong resistance.

 - How does this tie to our learning outcome?